-The Culture Dashboard is a local evaluation tool that captures the impact of all EDI and culture work in our organisation.
+The cultural dashboard is a local evaluation tool that captures the impact of all EDI and culture work in our organisation.
 It is where we would like to see a positive change from the collective work undertaken by many teams and individuals.
-The Culture Dashboard for 2023 isn't yet available.
-Looking at the Culture Dashboard for 2022 below, it is reassuring to see that the culture footprint for 2022 is gaining ground on where we were at in 2021 and is showing signs of recovering to 2020 levels.
+The cultural dashboard for 2023 isn't yet available.
+Looking at the culture dashboard for 2022 below, it is reassuring to see that the cultural footprint for 2022 is gaining ground on where we were at in 2021 and is showing signs of recovering to 2020 levels.

-Figure 30 - Culture Dashboard (staff survey 2022)
+Figure 30 - Culture dashboard (staff survey 2022)